berndporr/pi-pico-freertos-starter/README.md

 make
 ```

-> On Windows, use the Ninja generator from CMake.
-> `cmake -B . -G Ninja`

 3. Installation on the Pico:

 Hold the boot button on the pico while plugging it in to your